cewing/training.python_web/source/presentations/session08.rst

 .. class:: incremental

-We'll need tests for a list view, a detail view and a category view
+We'll need tests for a list view and a detail view

 .. class:: incremental